 - Unlimited.
 Unlimited use on unlimited sites.
 This is the license for me.

 - Payment Integration.
 Hook up forms to Freshbooks, Authorize.net, Paypal Standard, and Paypal Pro.
 Setting up payment on a site can be a pain, but the payment add-ons with Gravity Forms have saved my sanity (and my time).

 - User Registration.
 This is cool.
 You can automatically register a new WordPress user on form submission (you can even hook it up to PayPal and wait to create the user until payment is confirmed).
 This add-on also works with BuddyPress and Multi-Site, though I haven’t had a chance to try out those options yet.

 - Polls, quizes, and surveys (oh my!).
 No need to waste time researching the best survey plugins.
 With Gravity Forms I can interact with users to collect and analyze information.

 - And Beyond.
 Gravity Forms is nicely documented and wide open to developer customizations via hooks and filters.
 If the available add-ons aren’t enough, you can code to infinity.

 I can’t answer that, but I can tell you it’s been an invaluable tool in my WordPress toolbox.
 I might even say it’s my MVP (Most Valuable Plugin).

 In my opinion, don’t spend your money on the Personal license.
 Go big or go free at that level.
 The Business license is fantastic, but only supports three sites, which is too limited if you’re making websites professionally.
 That leaves the Developer license.
 Do yourself a favor and splurge.
 What you spend you’ll more than recover in time saved.

-I’m a proud affiliate for Gravity Forms, which means I get a small commission if you purchase it through the links on this site.
+I’m an affiliate for Gravity Forms, which means I get a small commission if you purchase it through the links on this site.
 I didn’t receive any compensation for this article – I wrote it because I believe it’s a great product.